PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 _readLine is not implemented for Scala.js.
 On Node.js consider using **fs2.io.stdin**._

-fs2 is a different library for "Functional, effectful, concurrent streams for Scala." (https://fs2.io/#/) and using method _fs2.io.stdinUtf8[IO]()_ inside an _object cats_effect3_io_example extends IOApp.Simple:_ context or similar (see code from above) was only a very tiny step towards a potentially working solution, if any.
+fs2 is a different library for "Functional, effectful, concurrent streams for Scala" (https://fs2.io/#/) and using method _fs2.io.stdinUtf8\[IO\]()_ inside an _object cats_effect3_io_example extends IOApp.Simple:_ or something similar (see code from above) was only a very tiny step towards a potentially working solution, if any.